Chaplin Studios: Recording Studios

+The recording studios on the lot, originally established as A&M Studios and later operating as Henson Recording Studios, currently known as the Chaplin Recording Studios, consists of four studio suites and a mixing suite.

-Henson Soundstage
+Soundstage

-The Henson Soundstage (formerly Chaplin Stage, then The A&M Sound Stage) is a sound stage on the lot.
+There is a sound stage on the lot, which has been known as the Chaplin Stage, A&M Sound Stage, and Henson Soundstage.

 During A&M's tenure, it was used to film music videos, including "Every Breath You Take" by the Police and "Ghostbusters" by Ray Parker Jr. In addition, Soul Train was taped there from 1981 to 1985.
 The album Blonde by Frank Ocean was also partially recorded there.